imdreamrunner/js-id-number/README.md

 Thank you for the contributions.

+## Demo Website

+The source code for demo website (id-number.dreamrunner.space) locates at the `demo` folder.

+To deploy, go into `demo` folder and type `yarn deploy` if you have permission.

 ## Bonus

 We have a very good [wiki](https://github.com/imdreamrunner/js-id-number/wiki) that explain the algorithm of the ID number checksum used by different identity documents.